 - Slice each mushroom (except Enoki) as thin as possible without the slices falling apart.

-- Place mushroom slices on dehydrator shelves and turn your dehydrate on.
+- Arrange mushroom slices on dehydrator shelves so they don’t overlap.

 Now, depending on 3 things: